2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 Included excursions are: guided tours of Amritsar, Agra and the Taj Mahal, Jaipur city tour, visit to Amber Fort, city tour of Pushkar, Jodhpur and Mehrangarh Forts, visit to Nagaur Fort, Ranakpur temple, Udaipur city tour Delhi city tour;

-5-star Taj Lake Palace
+Upgrade your stay in Udaipur to the 5-star Taj Lake Palace

 Treat yourself to an unforgettable stay at the sumptuous five-star Taj Lake Palace when staying in Udaipur.
 Set in the middle of Lake Pichola, this white-marble palace is perhaps the world’s most romantic hotel and was used as a key location in a Bond film.